opendistro-for-elasticsearch/opendistro-build/kibana/README.md

 ## Contributing

 Open Distro for Elasticsearch is and will remain 100% open source under the Apache 2.0 license.
-As the project grows, we hope you will join us and contribute.
-We want to make it easy for you to get started and remove friction—no lengthy Contributor License Agreement—so you can focus on writing great code.
+As the project grows, we invite you to join the project and contribute.
+We want to make it easy for you to get started and remove friction — no lengthy Contributor License Agreement — so you can focus on writing great code.

 ## Questions